Cloud IT

 It is not just hype since the numbers support the trend.
 Businesses across industries are moving applications, data, and even core infrastructure to the cloud.
 Why?
 Because the benefits are real.
 From financial services to manufacturing, cloud is being adopted not just to keep up, but to lead.

-But why do some businesses still hesitate
+Why some businesses still hesitate

 Yet, for every success story, some companies pause, question, or walk away from the cloud altogether.
 Concerns over security, control, vendor lock-in, and compliance are valid, especially in sectors where data is sensitive and uptime is non-negotiable.